ghc/ghc/docs/users_guide/profiling.rst

 .. rts-flag:: -ho

-    *Requires* :ghc-flag:`-prof`, implies :rts-flag:`-hO`.
+    *Requires* :ghc-flag:`-prof`.
 Break down the graph by sharing structure of "root" objects specified by the program using :base-ref:`GHC.Profiling.setHeapProfilingRoots`.
-A band
+A band represents the
-    represents the total size of all closures exclusively reachable from the set of roots mentioned in it's label.
+    total size of all closures exclusively reachable from the set of roots mentioned in it's label.

     This profiling mode is described in more detail in :ref:`root-prof` below.